Stritixx/AutoBumper/README.md

 ###

-<p align="left">・‎‎‎‎ ‎‎‎ One token - one server<br>・‎‎‎‎ ‎‎‎ We recommend not to change time.sleep() values due to possible detections / ratelimits<br>・‎‎‎‎ ‎‎‎ Don't name ur channels like "autobumper" or simmilar (once my server got banned by Dishboard because of that 😄)</p>
+<p align="left">・‎‎‎‎ ‎‎‎ One token - one server<br>・‎‎‎‎ ‎‎‎ We recommend not to change time.sleep() values due to possible detections / ratelimits<br>・‎‎‎‎ ‎‎‎ Don't name ur channels like "autobumper" or simmilar (once my server got banned by Dishboard because of that)</p>

 ###